menu

 Also of interest is that Sioux Falls has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.80% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.57% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Sioux Falls in 2018 was $51,311, which is wealthy relative to South Dakota and the nation.
-This equates to an annual income of $205,244 for a family of four.
+The per capita income in Sioux Falls in 2022 was $58,024, which is wealthy relative to South Dakota and the nation.
+This equates to an annual income of $232,096 for a family of four.
 However, Sioux Falls contains both very wealthy and poor people as well.

 The people who call Sioux Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sioux Falls residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sioux Falls include German, Irish, Norwegian, English, and Dutch.
+Important ancestries of people in Sioux Falls include German, Norwegian, Irish, English, and Dutch.

 The most common language spoken in Sioux Falls is English.
 Other important languages spoken here include Spanish and African languages.